LCA: Loss Change Allocation for Neural Network Training: Supplementary results: Learning is very noisy

 \figp[h!]{heavy_tail_redo_crop.pdf}{0.9}{ A depiction of how LCA distributions are significantly more heavy-tailed than a Gaussian distribution.
 A kurtosis test on the actual distribution against a Gaussian gives excess kurtosis of 10420 and a p-value of effectively 0.
-The actual distribution has kurtosis of 2141, averaged across iteration intervals \removed{Removed xmas bars} \jl{ugh help this figure takes the whole page.
-If I don't clearpage before the next section, the figures will lag behind way too much (text will refer to a figure that shows up 3 pages later...)} }
+The actual distribution has kurtosis of 2141, averaged across iteration intervals \removed{Removed xmas bars} }